-I’ve traditionally thought of the Biltmore as a destination for a couples or a girlfriend getaway, but we discovered that there are lots of fun things for families to experience there too!
+I’ve traditionally thought of the Biltmore as a destination for couples or a girlfriend getaway, but we discovered that there are lots of fun things for families to experience there too!

 Tour the Biltmore House

-With 250 rooms, including an indoor pool, 65 fireplaces, 43 bathrooms, 35 bedrooms, bowling alley, and a library with over 10,000 volumes, this late 19th century home is still a marvel by modern day standards surrounded by breathtaking mountain views.
+With 250 rooms, including an indoor pool, 65 fireplaces, 43 bathrooms, 35 bedrooms, bowling alley, and a library with over 10,000 volumes, this late 19th century home is still a marvel by modern-day standards surrounded by breathtaking mountain views.

 *Kids will enjoy the audio guide created just for them narrated by the Vanderbilts’ Saint Bernard named Cedric.

 I kept trying to wrap my mind around what the day to day life would be like for everyone who lived there, even the servants who lived there were paid higher than the going wage.

 Take a Speciality Tour

-If you want to discover another layer of the history of the Biltmore, I would highly suggest taking an additional guided speciality tour if you have older kids.
+If you want to discover another layer of the history of the Biltmore, I would highly suggest taking an additional guided specialty tour if you have older kids.

-We were able to see the grounds from a unique perspective and learn more about the architecture during the 60 minute tour.
-We even got to see the roof tiles from inside the attic!
+We were able to see the grounds from a unique perspective and learn more about the architecture during the 60-minute tour.

-Explore the Gardens
+Explore the Gardens at The Biltmore

-A photographer’s dream with both formal and informal themed gardens, the Gardens and the Grounds at the Biltmore Estate are an incredible work of art and design using natural elements.
+A photographer’s dream with both formal and informal themed gardens, the Gardens, and the Grounds at the Biltmore Estate are an incredible work of art and design using natural elements.

-There is so much beauty to explore including more than 250 varieties of roses in the Rose Garden, 500 different varieties of ornamental shrubs, trees, and other plants that were popular in the 1890’s in the Shrub Garden, and a 15 acre Azalea Garden to name a few.
+There is so much beauty to explore including more than 250 varieties of roses in the Rose Garden, 500 different varieties of ornamental shrubs, trees, and other plants that were popular in the 1890s in the Shrub Garden, and a 15-acre Azalea Garden to name a few.